 10 of the top pilots in science fiction

 From cult movies like Star Wars and Battlestar Galactica to cartoons like Rick and Morty and Futurama, and even video games such as Mass Effect and Halo, the science fiction genre is full of memorable pilots.
-These heroes are capable of navigating through asteroid belts, rescuing crews from hostile alien worlds and shooting down enemy ships.
-So who’s your favorite?
-To help you decide, we’ve taken a look at 10 of the top pilots in the history of sci-fi.
+Here’s our take on the best of the best.

 Han Solo, Star Wars